 Can a foreigner open a bank account in Portugal?

-Yes, they can open an account.
-Although it is much easier for an EU member state citizen to open a bank account in Portugal, the country does not apply any restrictions on the eligibility of customers.
+Yes, a foreigner, an expat, or a non-resident can open a bank account in Portugal.
+Although it is much easier for an EU member state citizen to open a bank account in Portugal, the country does not apply any restrictions on the eligibility of banking clients.

 What documents do you need to open a bank account in Portugal?